Linear regression and its inference on noisy network-linked data: Extension to Laplacian individual effects

-\subsection{Extension to Laplacian individual effects}
+\section{Extension to Laplacian individual effects}

-We consider in Section~\ref{secsec:nonparametric-setting} the case in which the network is generated from the inhomogeneous Erd\H{o}s-R\'{e}nyi model and the adjacency matrix $A$ is used as $\hat{P}$ in Algorithm~\ref{algo:estimation-most-general} for the estimation procedure.
-In this section, we study a natural alternative to the adjacency matrix, the Laplacian matrix, which has been used in numerous works on network regression \citep{smola2003kernels,sadhanala2016graph,li2016prediction}.
+So far, we have treated $A$ as a perturbed version of $P$.
+A natural and popular alternative is to use the Laplacian matrix as the perturbed version of the relational information $P$ \citep{smola2003kernels,sadhanala2016graph,li2016prediction}.
 Specifically, we assume that $\alpha$ lies in the subspace determined by $K$ eigenvectors of $P = \e L = \e D - \e A$ corresponding to the smallest eigenvalues, while the estimation procedure is based on the perturbed version $\hat{P} = L=D-A$ of $P$, where $D$ is the diagonal matrix with node degrees $d_i$ on the diagonal.
 Similar to Assumption~\ref{ass:eigen-gap} about the spectrum of $\e A$, the following assumption about the spectrum of $\e L$ is made.

 \begin{ass}[Eigenvalue gap of the expected Laplacian] Let $L=D-A$ be the Laplacian of a random network generated from the inhomogeneous Erd\H{o}s-R\'{e}nyi model and $P=\e L$.
 Denote by $\lambda_1\le\lambda_2\le \cdots \le\lambda_n$ the eigenvalues of $P$.
 Assume that the $K$ smallest eigenvalues of $P$ are well separated from the remaining eigenvalues and their range is not too large: